radish-es/casebook-property/content/casebook/relationships/locke.md

 description: John Locke's main discourse on possession as the basis for property.
 doctrines:
   - possession
-links:
-  - url: content/textbook/chapter01/clift.md
-    explanation: To what extent is Locke's justification for possession as the basis of property reflected in this case?
-Is it easy to extend Locke's story about appropriating the acorn to the context of seal hunting?
-  - url: content/concepts/liberalism.md
-    explanation: Locke's theory of possession and property illustrates the basic dilemma of liberalism.
-What is this dilemma?
-  - url: content/statutes/wildlife.md
-    explanation: How does provincial wildlife legislation in Nova Scotia rely on Locke's idea of the "state of nature"?
 published: true
 bookHidden: true
 weight: 10